 - Keynote with Sara Moss, Vice Chair of The Estée Lauder Companies, moderated by Andrea Calvaruso, partner and chair, Trademark and Copyright, Kelley Drye.

 - Available Online: A Panel Perspective On the Current Challenges of the Digital Marketplace

 Now more than ever, consumers are turning to online marketplaces to inform their buying decisions and to purchase products.
 Whether you operate an e-commerce marketplace or seek to police your rights with respect to unauthorized sale of your products on such platforms, you will have many issues to consider.
-Anna Dalla Val, Vice President, Intellectual Property Counsel of the Ralph Lauren Corporation, will moderate a cross-disciplinary panel discussion with Litigation partner David Zalman, Advertising law partner Gonzalo Mon, and Intellectual Property special counsel Tara Marciano, to explore the latest litigation, regulatory and IP issues in the digital marketplace.
+Anna Dalla Val, Vice President, Intellectual Property Counsel of the Ralph Lauren Corporation, will moderate a cross-disciplinary panel discussion with Litigation partner David Zalman and Advertising law partner Gonzalo Mon to explore the latest litigation, regulatory and IP issues in the digital marketplace.

 - The View From Washington: Policy Priorities and a Look Ahead to the 2020 Elections